The Water Cycle - USGS Water Science School

 Spring water is not always clear

 Water from springs usually is remarkably clear.
 Water from some springs, however, may be "tea-colored."
 This picture shows a natural spring in southwestern Colorado.
 Its red iron coloring and metals enrichment are caused by groundwater coming in contact with naturally occurring minerals present as a result of ancient volcanic activity in the area.
 In Florida, many surface waters contain natural tannic acids from organic material in subsurface rocks, and the color from these streams can appear in springs.
 If surface water enters the aquifer near a spring, the water can move quickly through the aquifer and discharge at the spring vent.
-The discharge of highly colored water from springs can indicate that water is flowing quickly through large channels within the aquifer without being filtered through the soil.

 This water is cold and clear—is it fit to drink?